 People with elevated internal eye pressure are at greater risk for developing glaucoma.
 Other risk factors include:

 - Age, especially in people over 60 years old

-- Ethnicity, especially African-Americans, Mexican-Americans and people from Asian and Japanese descent
+- Ethnicity, especially African-Americans, Mexican-Americans, and people of Asian and Japanese descent

 - Family history

 - Certain medical conditions, including diabetes heart disease, high blood pressure, and hypothyroidism

 - History of eye conditions